pratik0217/React.js-Concept/README.md

 - state :-
 - useState is react hook that let's add a state variable to your component.
 - syntax : (syntax is there on notes book and check out).
+- The convention is to name state variable like [something, something] using array distructuring.
+- setState function do not have a return value.
+- NOTE - import React, {useState} from 'react' on the top of react code.